-A decision on a Geologic Hazard Assessment Review shall be based on findings of compliance with the following standards:
+A decision on a Geologic Assessment Review shall be based on the following standards:

-- a) The Geologic Hazard Report shall meet the content standards set forth in Section 4.130(4). - b) In approving a Geologic Hazard Assessment Review, the decision maker may impose any conditions which are necessary to ensure compliance with the provisions of this section or with any other applicable provisions of the Tillamook County Land Use Ordinance. - c) The development plans for the application conform, or can be made to conform, with all the recommendations and specifications contained in the Geologic Hazard Report. - d) In the event the decision maker determines that additional review of the Geologic Hazard Report by a qualified licensed geoprofessional is necessary to determine compliance with this section, Tillamook County may retain the services of such a professional for this purpose.
+- a) The Geologic Report shall meet the content standards set forth in Section 4.130(4). - b) In approving a Geologic Assessment Review, the decision maker may impose any conditions which are necessary to ensure compliance with the provisions of this section or with any other applicable provisions of the Tillamook County Land Use Ordinance. - c) In the event the decision maker determines that additional review of the Geologic Report by a qualified geoprofessional is necessary to determine compliance with this section, Tillamook County may retain the services of such a professional for this purpose.
 The applicant shall be responsible for all costs associated with the additional review.
-The results of that evaluation shall be considered in the decision of the Geologic Hazard Assessment Review.
+The results of that evaluation shall be considered in deciding on the Geologic Assessment Review.